1997 New Jersey gubernatorial election: Campaign

 In June, a 60-second radio ad paid for by the New Jersey Republican Party focused on the 30% income tax cut and 180,000 new jobs.
-Whitman ads blamed McGreevey for the state's auto insurance rates.
+Whitman's ads blamed McGreevey for the state's auto insurance rates.
 The Whitman campaign emphasized the drops in unemployment, violent crime and welfare rolls during her term.
 Other ads took aim at McGreevey's record on taxes, particularly his support for former Gov. Jim Florio's (D) tax increase.
 The RNC criticized former Gov. Jim Florio (D) in an ad October, calling his 1990 tax increase a result of electing "liberal Democrats".

-In September, McGreevey unveiled two TV ads criticizing Whitman and focusing on property taxes, auto insurance rates, pension bond debts and education standards.
+In September, McGreevey unveiled two TV ads criticizing Whitman and focusing on property taxes, auto insurance rates, pension bond debts, and education standards.
 The Democratic National Committee also spent $1 million during the home stretch of the campaign on television ads for Democratic candidates statewide.
+In October, a poll found that voters of NJ called auto insurance the most important issue in the campaign, and property taxes second.

 Polling

-Issues

-In October, a poll found that voters of NJ called auto insurance the most important issue in the campaign, and property taxes second.

-Debates

-Three debates on October 18, 21 and 24, Whitman, McGreevey and Sabrin traded barbs on their dueling auto insurance plans, property taxes, state spending and the Atlantic City tunnel, a $215 million project for which a private investor gave $55 million.

 Results

+This was the first gubernatorial election in the state since 1949 where a Republican won without Passaic County.